nomemory/tutorial-java8-streams-lambdas/README.md

 | *Question* | Oh wait, Java is strongly typed.
 Is “Lambda” a new type ?  |
 | *Answer* | Well… no. For now, it suffices to understand that a lambda expression can be assigned to a variable or passed to a method expecting a functional interface as argument, provided the lambda expression has the same signature as the abstract method of the **Functional Interface**. |

-**Functional Interface**s are interfaces that specify exactly one abstract method and can be marked with the `@FunctionalInterface`.
+To be more clear, **Functional Interface**s are interfaces that specify exactly one abstract method and can be marked with the `@FunctionalInterface`.

 The most obvious examples from the Java API are: